 The ABCs of Pandemic EBT

-Pandemic-EBT (P-EBT) is a federal program to help families of school-age children buy groceries when schools are closed because of the pandemic.
+Pandemic-EBT (P-EBT) is a federal program to help families buy groceries when students are learning remotely or in a hybrid setting (both at home and in school).
 This assistance comes through the New Jersey Department of Human Services.

 The P-EBT card works like a debit card to purchase groceries anywhere EBT benefits (also known as food stamps) are accepted.